Arjunkalidas/fpe-nodejs/README.md

 - Option to use different encryption modes such as FF1 & FF3, or ECB, CBC with/without padding are ideas for enhancement

 ## License
-This project is licensed under the terms of the Apache 2.0
+This project is licensed under the terms of the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).